valeiras/CustomMidi/README.md

 # CustomMidi
 Custom Midi with Arduino

-ModuMidi is based on the Arudino MIDI controller by Notes and Volts, and is designed to work with Arduino Uno
+Custom Miid controller based on the Arudino MIDI controller by Notes and Volts.
+Designed to work with Arduino Uno and and Arduino Pro Micro.

-MicroMidi is designed to be used with and Arduino Pro Micro.
+# Installation